Search

 Those working in the automotive and diesel industries are familiar with these systems.
 Instead of simply seeing a truck driving down the street, they know how to sort these vehicles into their proper classes and designations.

-There are many reasons why these classification systems are important.
-Keep reading to find out more about them, along with how different vehicles are classified.
+Keep reading to find out more about the systems, along with how different vehicles are classified.

 Gross Vehicle Weight Rating